Yooooss/Learngit/readme.txt

-Git is a version cintrol system.
+Git is a distrbuted version cintrol system.
 Git is free soteware.